wyhaines/tracer.cr/README.md

 * *method_counter*: This contains a monotonically increasing number which is a simple count of methods.
 Each method that is traced increments this counter by one.
 The count is an unsigned 128-bit integer.
 * *caller*: This will contain `self`, the object that the method is running in.

+A simple example of setting up tracing on a method is:

 ```crystal
 trace("my_method", "my_callback")
 ```

+This example will trace the method `my_method` and invoke the callback `my_callback` both before and after the method is called.

+Callbacks can also be specified with blocks or Proc
 ```crystal
 trace("my_method", ->() {puts "Doing tracing stuff"})
 ```